xGladiate/codetogive-team-15/README.md

 ## 📄 License

-This project was developed for the Morgan Stanley Code for Good Hackathon in partnership with Project REACH Hong Kong.
+This project was developed for the Morgan Stanley Code to Give Hackathon 2025 in partnership with Project REACH Hong Kong.

 ## 🙏 Acknowledgments